 When the Company cannot readily determine the interest rate implicit in the lease, therefore, it uses its incremental borrowing rate (IBR) to measure lease liabilities.
 The IBR is the rate of interest that the Company would have to pay to borrow over a similar term, and with a similar security, the funds necessary to obtain an asset of a similar value to the right-of-use asset in a similar economic environment.
 The IBR therefore reflects what the Company 'would have to pay', which requires estimation when no observable rates are available or when they need to be adjusted to reflect the terms and conditions of the lease.
 The Company estimates IBR using observable inputs (such as market interest rates) when available and is required to make certain entity-specific estimates.
-The carrying values of right-of-use assets amounted to ₱50,272,792 and ₱76,934,406 as of December 31, 2021 and 2020, respectively, and lease liabilities amounted to ₱53,792,750 and ₱79,178,555 as of December 31, 2021 and 2020, respectively (see Note 31).
+The carrying values of right-of-use assets amounted to ₱26,436,465 and ₱50,272,792 as at December 31, 2022 and 2021, respectively, and lease liabilities amounted to ₱29,605,261 and ₱53,792,750 as at December 31, 2022 and 2021, respectively (see Note 31).